 Why Summer Planning Is Different in Richmond Metro

 Summer risk is not only temperature.
 It is moisture load, long runtimes, frequent storms, and humid air finding weak points.
-Crawlspace humidity becomes a hidden variable in many Hanover County homes.
-Older Richmond City inventory can show condensation behavior and envelope leakiness sooner.
-Henrico and Chesterfield properties often show multi-level airflow imbalance that creates repeat hot-room complaints.
-The year-round seasonal timing map is why Richmond’s most expensive HVAC outcomes cluster during peak humidity and peak scheduling pressure.
+Crawlspace humidity becomes a hidden variable in many Hanover County homes, including the older stock around Mechanicsville.
+Richmond City's older inventory, such as the early-1900s homes common in The Fan, can show condensation behavior and envelope leakiness sooner.
+Henrico and Chesterfield properties, including the newer multi-level construction common in Short Pump, often show airflow imbalance that creates repeat hot-room complaints.
+The year-round seasonal timing map explains why Richmond's most expensive HVAC outcomes cluster during peak humidity and peak scheduling pressure.

 Tier 1: Humidity and Condensate Damage Prevention